 These criteria apply to national scale ratings assigned by Capital Intelligence Ratings (hereinafter CI Ratings or CI) to issuers and issues (bonds and sukuk) based in Oman.
 The general methodological approach and underlying principles are broadly the same as those applied in other countries where CI Ratings assigns national scale ratings.
-However, the correspondence or "mapping" between CI's international issuer rating scales and the Oman national rating scales is unique to Oman.
+However, the correspondence or 'mapping' between CI's international issuer rating scales and the Oman national rating scales is unique to Oman.

-CI has today revised the mapping for Oman in light of the recent downgrade of Oman's long-term local currency sovereign rating (see Annex 2).
-The sovereign's rating serves as the reference point for national ratings in Oman, but the pre-existing mapping is no longer suitable because - with this latest rating action - the sovereign rating has been lowered by a cumulative three notches (i.e. one rating category) since the mapping was last revised in February 2018.
-The changes are effective immediately.
+CI has revised the mapping for Oman - effectively immediately - following the recent upgrade of Oman's long-term local currency sovereign rating.
+The sovereign's rating serves as the reference point for national ratings in Oman, but the pre-existing mapping is no longer suitable because - with this latest rating action - the sovereign rating has been raised by a cumulative two notches since the mapping was last revised in March 2021.